-Helipad and airstrips are discretionary activities in the following land units:
+Helipads and airstrips are discretionary activities in the following land units - provided there is no more than one helipad or airstrip per site:

 - 1. Landform 1-7 except as provided for in clause 13.8.2. - 2.
-Rural 1-3 provided they are used for no more than three inward and three outward movements in a seven day period. - 3.
-Pakatoa and Rotoroa provided that this is limited to one helipad or airstrip per island.
+Rural 1-3 provided they are used for no more than three inward and three outward movements in a seven day period.